UmerKazi/kazicode-dc-take-home/README.md

 - **Code Editor:** Users can write Python 3 code using a built-in code editor.
 - **Code Execution:** Code can be executed to see results immediately.
 - **Code Submission:** Validates the execution and persists the code and output in a database.
+- **Submission History:** See your successful submissions in the database.
 - **Security:** User-submitted code is executed in a secure, isolated environment to prevent malicious actions.

 ## Tech Stack